Affordable housing using CSEB

 The challenge

-Nepal has suffered unimaginable loss in the past decade – over a million homes destroyed by earthquakes and floods.
+Nepal is one of the world’s most disaster prone countries.
+In the last decade, over a million homes have been destroyed by earthquakes and floods.
 2.7 million people are still in urgent need of affordable, safe housing (2021 Census).
-The country’s traditional reliance on coal-fired bricks is a leading cause of pollution and contributes to 37% of its CO2 emissions from combustion.
-Poor families cannot afford to build a safe home, leaving them in vulnerable housing conditions.
+The country’s traditional reliance on coal-fired bricks for housing is a leading cause of pollution and contributes to 27% of its CO2 emissions from coal combustion, as well as remaining too expensive for poor and low-income families.

 Our model

-What makes our model transformative is our decentralised micro-enterprise approach.
-We train and equip disadvantaged communities, particularly youth and women, to establish local construction businesses.
-These entrepreneurs produce eco-bricks, build affordable, safe homes in their towns and villages, create green jobs, strengthen local economies, and lead their own climate adaptation.
+Our model centres on a decentralised micro-enterprise approach.
+We train and equip communities, particularly youth and women, to establish local construction businesses.
+These entrepreneurs produce Eco-bricks, build affordable, safe homes in their towns and villages, create inclusive jobs, strengthen local economies, and lead their own climate adaptation.

 1. Affordability – By reducing the cost of safe housing by 25%, we unlock access for families previously excluded from durable construction.